-The summary of what I want to point out is that studying in university not only gave me an educational degree, but it also gave me the capability to live independently with my own self and my family.
+The summary of what I want to point out is that studying at university not only gave me an educational degree, but also gave me the capability to live independently with my own self and my family.

 Many thanks to the Heliconia Scholarship Foundation, for helping me to achieve my dream of a brighter future for myself and my family.